 Currently, it is widely accepted the existence of patent evidence regarding direct regulation exerted by the circadian clock over cell cycle progression in nearly all organisms, including photosynthetic ones.
 This regulation has been shown to persist under free-running conditions and present the ability to synchronize with different photoperiods (Roenneberg & Merrow, 2005), regardless of photosynthetic capacity.
 The cell division cycle, therefore, possesses a complex regulatory mechanism comprising robust circadian clock regulation as well as light-dependence in photosynthetic organisms, since light serves as their primary energy source.
 (Goto & Johnson, 1995; Hagiwara et al., 2002; Moulager et al., 2007, 2010).
-In line with the results presented in Chapter 2, the expression patterns of DNA replication genes remained rhythmic under constant light (ANEXO), while their rhythmicity was disrupted being strongly repressed under constant darkness similar to previously reported results (Roenneberg & Merrow, 2005)rupted under constant darkness.
+In line with the results presented in Chapter 2, the expression patterns of DNA replication genes remained rhythmic under constant light (ANEXO), while their rhythmicity was disrupted being strongly repressed under constant darkness similar to previously reported results (Roenneberg & Merrow, 2005).
 This observation supports the notion that a light stimulus is necessary to sustain rhythmicity under free-running conditions, which is in agreement with the complex regulatory mechanism that the cell division cycle (CDC) present in photosynthetic organisms.

 The CDC of Ostreococcus follows the typical phases of a simple binary fission.
 Initially, there is a Gap 1 (G1) phase that is dependent on the light-energy status, during which the cell undergoes growth and commitment occurs (Moulager et al., 2007).
 In cell division cycle studies, the term commitment refers to the moment when the cell, taking into consideration its energy status, decides whether is ready or not to continue with the progression of the cell division cycle.
 Once cells are committed, cell division is not impaired by darkness.
 Consequently, if commitment is achieved, G1 phase is followed by the DNA Synthesis or S phase where DNA replication takes place.
 The initiation of the S phase is typically timed several hours after sunrise (Moulager et al., 2007, 2010).
 After DNA replication is completed, cells enter the final Gap 2 and Mitotic (G2|M) phase, where they prepare for cell division (G2) and undergo mitosis (M).
 These two phases are often considered together since they are the shortest and most challenging to distinguish using common techniques.

 In all eukaryotes, the progression of cells through the cell division cycle is controlled by cyclins and cyclin-dependent kinases (CDKs).
 Ostreococcus tauri possesses an extremely limited set of cyclins and CDKs, with only a single copy of each gene (Robbens et al., 2005).
-Additionaly, the genome of Ostreococcus contains a canonical cell division control protein 25 (CDC25), which is not present in plants (Khadaroo et al., 2004), and a plant-specific CDKB (Corellou et al., 2005).
+Additionally, the genome of Ostreococcus contains a canonical cell division control protein 25 (CDC25), which is not present in plants (Khadaroo et al., 2004), and a plant-specific CDKB (Corellou et al., 2005).

 In the preceding chapters, genes and proteins involved in DNA replication (S phase) have been highlighted several times.
-Now, in order to validate these observations, an estimation of the distribution of cells in each phase over diel cycles is conducted.
+Now, in order to validate these observations, an estimation of the distribution of cells in each phase over diel cycle was conducted.
 This integration unveils the adaptation of the cell division cycle in Ostreococcus to different seasons and contributes to unraveling the molecular mechanisms of circadian regulation of cell division in microalgae.

 Temporal program of cell division cycle under summer and winter photoperiod

 The phases of the cell division cycle were determined by estimating the DNA content of cells through flow cytometry, and the division of chloroplasts was observed using fluorescence microscopy, as outlined in Materials and Methods section.
-The rhythmicity analysis was conducted using data obtained from samples collected over three days in a row under light-dark cycles.
+The rhythmicity analysis was conducted using data obtained from samples collected over three consecutive days under light-dark cycles.